 In order to fully take advantage of the Group’s global presence and economies of scale, a global organization within Major Appliances was established in 2009 with the responsibility for product development, purchasing and manufacturing.

-Since October 2011, the Global Major Appliances Leadership Team (MALT) includes the President, the CFO, the four Major Appliances business sector heads, the Chief Marketing Officer, the Chief Design Officer, the Chief Technology Officer and the heads of the Product Boards, Purchasing and Manufacturing.
+Since October 2011, the Global Major Appliances Leadership Team (MALT) includes the President, the CFO, the four Major Appliances business sector heads, the Chief Marketing Officer, the Chief Design Officer, the Chief Technology Officer, the heads of the Product Boards, Purchasing and Manufacturing, the General Counsel and the Head of Human Resources and Organizational Development.
 The MALT makes decisions and provides clarity on issues and opportunities relevant to the four major appliances businesses.
 Some decisions regarding cross-sector products and investments are prepared by Global Product Boards.
 The MALT has the authority to decide when matters amount up to SEK 100m.

 Read more within Organization and policies